rainingmaster/lua-shdict-nginx-module/README.md

 **context:** *init_by_lua&#42;, set_by_lua&#42;, rewrite_by_lua&#42;, access_by_lua&#42;, content_by_lua&#42;, header_filter_by_lua&#42;, body_filter_by_lua&#42;, log_by_lua&#42;, ngx.timer.&#42;, balancer_by_lua&#42;, ssl_certificate_by_lua&#42;, ssl_session_fetch_by_lua&#42;, ssl_session_store_by_lua&#42;*

-Unconditionally sets a key-value pair into the shm-based dictionary [dict](#).
+Unconditionally sets a key-value pair into the shm-based dictionary `dict`.
 Returns three values:

 * `success`: boolean value to indicate whether the key-value pair is stored or not.
 * `err`: textual error message, can be `"no memory"`.